RuthvikSaiKumar/Brainf-Interpreter/README.md

 # Brainf-Interpreter
 -------------------
+This interpreter is created by me on what ever I understood from the Wikipedia page.
 ## Want to know what is Brainf then click on this [link](https://en.wikipedia.org/wiki/Brainfuck).

 #### This Interpreter will be available in Java, Python, C++ and Javascript.